 - 1. Develop writing, reflecting, peer reviewing and editing skills. - 2.
 Apply critical thinking and analysis to current economic issues. - 3.
-Utilize the economic way of thinking in both quantitative and qualitative writing. - 4.
-Learn how to propose, write and edit, and peer review a research paper.
+Demonstrate the economic way of thinking in both quantitative and qualitative writing. - 4.
+Summarize research papers and learn how to propose, write and edit, and peer review a research paper.